StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/flutter_introduction.md

 ### Dart

+#### Class Instantiation

-Dart uses a shorthand notation for the instantiation of classes.
+Dart uses a **shorthand notation** for the instantiation of classes.

 Instead of `var obj = new Classname(...)` you can write in Dart `var obj = Classname()`.
-So it is quite common in Flutter source code to read this notation form.
+As a consequence, it is quite common in Flutter source code to read this notation.

 ### Data Store and State Management

 - 2 Approaches:
     - a) Centralized via a central class that holds the data / states for/from all widgets.
     - b) Decentralized in each widget.
 - Better: Data that belong exclusively to a widget should be stored/held there and not in a central store.
 Some state is only relevant for a specific widget so it is better stored there.

-`StatefulWidget`s have a `State` that is stored in the widget itself.
+StatefulWidgets have a `State` that is stored in the widget itself.

 Stateful widgets can change their state by themselves.

-Stateful widgets are separated into an immutable and a mutable class (indicated be the leading `_` before the class name).
-Mutable state classes allow to alter a widget's state (ie data).
+Stateful widgets are separated into an immutable and a mutable class (indicated by the leading `_` before the class name).
+Mutable state classes allow to alter a widget's state (i.e., their internal data).

 State classes are private classes – indicated by the `_` underscore before the class name.